 Partnering with local communities

-The Aspinall Foundation’s support is always a long-term commitment to the community.
-All of Aspinall’s projects are community-based and support the local community associations that conserve the local forest habitats that have been identified as priority sites for their target lemur species.
-Their work builds the capacity of these communities so that they can conserve their forests and local lemur populations for many years to come.
+The Aspinall Foundation has a long-term commitment to the community.
+All of Aspinall’s projects are community-based and support the local community associations that conserve the local forest habitats identified as priority sites for target lemur species.
+Our work builds the capacity of these communities so that they can conserve their forests and local lemur populations for many years to come.

 The Aspinall Foundation partners with local communities at every project site.